ecklf/dotfiles/README.md

 > sudo passwd
 > ```

-Setting up Samba if used by configuration:
+Set up Samba if used by configuration:

 ```sh
 # See user info